![]() |

 "Department" means the Illinois Department of Public Health.
 (Section 10-10 of the Act)

-"Device" includes, but is not limited to, catheters, drains and other specialized tubes, infusion pumps and ventilators.
-(Section 10-15 of the Act)
+"Device" includes, but is not limited to, catheters, drains and other specialized tubes, infusion pumps, ventilators, and procedural and monitoring equipment.

 "Findings of root cause analysis" means the conclusions of the organizational root cause analysis that summarize how the adverse event happened and reasons for the adverse event occurrence.
 Reportable findings do not include investigatory notes, data, staff interviews and other unrelated documentation that led to the conclusions of the root cause analysis.